benie-joy-possi/assignments/lpic/101/1-practice-test/submissions/Joy-exercise.md

 Bonus Question (Optional - 10 Marks)
 Explain the boot process in Linux from powering on the machine to a fully loaded OS, detailing the role of GRUB, the kernel, and system initialization.
+- After the computer is powered on, the POST is executed to identify hardware failures
+- The firmware is initialized (BIOS/ UEFI)
+- the motheroard loads the bootloader GRUB
+- the GRUB loads the operating system or kernel
+- the kernel through the initramfs loads everything else where intervenes system initialization.